How USGIN Works

 Dataset metadata is aggregated to form a web-accessible metadata catalog; this catalog is used to find and access USGIN data resources.
 You can establish new catalogs to meet the needs of a specific user community and you can also set up servers to host data belonging to other users.

 Metadata records are the key to opening your data and making it interoperable.
 Metadata records provide information that facilitates access to the data resources they describe.
 Each metadata record is used to create an entry in the USGIN metadata catalog, which can be searched by keyword, author, subject, or geographic location.
 Medadata describing a data resource that appears in the search interface will contain information on how to locate and access the resource.
+We are currently working on updating the catalog to expose catalog content to commercial search engines using schema.org linked data for richer indexing.

 View and Share Your Data